The Whatnauts

 The Whatnauts were an American soul group from Baltimore, Maryland, founded in 1969.
 George Kerr produced them.
-The group had several hit singles in the early 1970s, including the socially conscious single "Message from a Black Man" in 1970 on A&I International, "Please Make the Love Go Away" also in 1970 but on Stang, and their biggest success "I'll Erase Away Your Pain" in 1971.
-They performed with fellow Stang artists The Moments for the hit single "Girls" in 1974.
+The group had several hit singles in the early 1970s, including the socially conscious single "Message from a Black Man" in 1970 on A&I International, "Please Make the Love Go Away" also in 1970 on Stang, and their biggest success "I'll Erase Away Your Pain" in 1971.
+They performed with fellow Stang artists the Moments for the hit single "Girls" in 1974.